 Skip to main content

 The first library was established in 1960 when the then Nautical College was relocated from the Flag Staff House to Nungua beach near the Mukwe lagoon.
-It was housed in the Administration building close to the sea.
+It was house in the Administration building close to the sea.
 That very spot is where the Anchorage building now sits.
-In 1971 the library was relocated due to the sea erosion.
+In 1971, the library was relocated due to the sea erosion.

-In 1983 the library’s name was changed to Regional Maritime Academy Library following the regionalization of the college.
-Again, in 2007, the Academy library metamorphosed into Regional Maritime University library after the Academy became a fully fledged university by receiving a presidential charter in that year.
+In 1983, the library’s name was change to Regional Maritime Academy Library following the regionalization of the college.
+Again, in 2007, the Academy library metamorphosed into Regional Maritime University Library after the Academy became a fully-fledged university by receiving a presidential charter in October that year.

 The collection of the library is built to meet the teaching, learning and research needs of both faculty and students of the university.
-The collection is organized using the Dewey Decimal Classification Scheme.
+The collection is organized using the Library of Congress (LC) Classification Scheme.

 Functions

-The main function of the library is to support the teaching, learning and research pursuits of the university.
+The function of the library is to support the teaching, learning and research pursuits of the university.
 It is therefore the pivot around which academic life of RMU revolves.
-To enable it play its proper role, books, journals, e-resources and other reading materials are carefully selected with the aid of academic departments in order to provide an effective and efficient library services for the University community.
+To enable it play its role properly, books, journals, e-resources, audio-visuals and other reading materials are carefully selected with the aid of academic departments in order to provide an effective and efficient library services for University community.